vanheeringen-lab/psap/README.rst

 This step is required before using any dataset for training and prediction

-Train RandomForest classifier and save to pickle.
+3. Train RandomForest classifier and save to pickle.
 --------
 .. code-block:: python

    psap train -df /path/to/annotated/peptide/trainingset.pkl -o /output/directory

-Predict llps formation for
+4. Predict llps formation probability.
 --------
 .. code-block:: python